Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Entrance: Free

-On Bear Mountain Trail you will hike nearly 5 miles over which you’ll gain 2,000+ ft of elevation.
-The trail is not for the inexperienced hiker or the faint of heart, as much of the hike requires scrambling over sheer rock.
+Hike nearly 5 miles and gain 2,000+ ft of elevation on Bear Mountain.
+This trail is not for the inexperienced hiker or faint of heart because much of the hike requires scrambling over sheer rock.
 Those with the gumption to take on one of Sedona’s most difficult hiking trails will be rewarded with stunning views of Fay Canyon and towering buttes.

-Be sure to bring lots of water, sun protection, and wear shoes with good traction.
+Prepare for your hike by bringing lots of water, sun protection, and shoes with good traction.

 West Fork Oak Creek Trail